mbsa-tud/tsad_platform/README.md

 4. Once the detection is finished, the following results are are displayed in the windows below:
     * **Plots** (4) of the anomaly scores and detected anoamlies for the last model the detection was run for.
     * A **Table** (5) storing all scores for all models and the computational time of deep-learning models (time to make predictions for one subsequence)
-    * A **Computation time** plot (6) showing the computational time of the models on the x-axis and the obtained scores on the y-axis.
+    * A **Computation time** plot (6) showing the  average computational time of the models for a single subsequence on the x-axis and the obtained scores on the y-axis.
     Using the `Metric Selection` button, one can choose what metrics should be displayed within the plot.

 You can select another threshold or reconfigure the dynamic threshold.
 This will update the scores for the currently shown model in the **Plots** section (4).
 To run it again for all models, click the `All Models` button (2) again.